obsproject/obs-websocket/docs/partials/introduction.md

 - At any time after a client has been identified, it may send a `Reidentify` message to update certain allowed session parameters.
 The server will respond in the same way it does during initial identification.

 #### Connection Notes
 - The obs-websocket server listens for any messages containing a `request-type` field in the first level JSON from unidentified clients.
-If a message matches, the connection is dropped with `WebsocketCloseCode::UnsupportedProtocolVersion`.
+If a message matches, the connection is dropped with `WebSocketCloseCode::UnsupportedProtocolVersion`.
-- If a message with a `messageType` is not recognized to the obs-websocket server, the connection is dropped with `WebsocketCloseCode::UnknownMessageType`.
+- If a message with a `messageType` is not recognized to the obs-websocket server, the connection is dropped with `WebSocketCloseCode::UnknownMessageType`.
 - At no point may the client send any message other than a single `Identify` before it has received an `Identified`.
-Breaking this rule will result in the connection being dropped by the server with `WebsocketCloseCode::NotIdentified`.
+Breaking this rule will result in the connection being dropped by the server with `WebSocketCloseCode::NotIdentified`.
 - The `Hello` object contains an `rpcVersion` field, which is the latest RPC version that the server supports.
   - If the server's version is is older than the client's, the client is allowed the capability to support older RPC versions.
 The client determines which RPC version it hopes to communicate on, and sends it via the `rpcVersion` field in the `Identify`.
   - If the server's version is newer than the client's, the client sends its highest supported version in its `Identify` in hopes that the server is backwards compatible to that version.